worstperson/USBTether/README.md

     EOF

 This hotplug script is required or SQM will not be applied when the device is replugged.
+Setting Download and Uploaded speed to half the link's capacity has the best results in managing bufferbloat on mobile networks, but ymmv.

 ## TODO:

- - **Static Assignments** - It would be nice if we could reserve addresses for specific devices.
+ - **Static Assignments** - It would be nice if we could reserve addresses for specific devices
  - **VPN Bypass** - Make part of the private range route outgoing traffic to a secondary interface

 ## DEPENDENCIES: